sz-p/vscode-dependencyGraph/README.md

 1. Read entry file as string, get `introduction` and `description` by `regular expression`.
 2. Use [babel parser](https://github.com/babel/babel/tree/main/packages/babel-parser) to get code file's `AST`. get file dependencies by `import` and `require` value from analyze `AST`.
-3. Use [enhanced-resolve](https://github.com/webpack/enhanced-resolve) to get dependencies absolute path by values of `import` and `require` and file's absolute path. set dependencies absolute path to file queue
+3. Use [enhanced-resolve](https://github.com/webpack/enhanced-resolve) to get dependencies absolute path by value of `import`, `require` and file's absolute path. set dependencies absolute path to file queue.
-4. Analyze file queue to get whole dependency tree
+4. Analyze file queue to get whole dependency tree.

 ##  🌌 Target

-To build a graph like `visual studio class view` for developer to view and analyze `dependency tree` or `module relationship`
+To build a graph like `visual studio class view` for developer to view and analyze `dependency tree` or `module relationship`.

 ![visual-studio-class-view](./doc/visual-studio-class-view.png)